 What to pack for wild camping?

 I found this hardest to get my head round.
-We wanted to bivvy bag in the wild as a family, but young children seem to come with a lot of ‘stuff’ and they seem incapable of carrying that ‘stuff’ themselves.
+We wanted to bivvy bag in the wild as a family, but young children come with a lot of ‘stuff’ and they seem incapable of carrying that ‘stuff’ themselves.
 Actually, it wasn’t too bad.
-They managed to carry their own backpacks, albeit with a few of the lighter items that may not have been essential, like their teddies.
+They managed to carry their own backpacks with a few of the lighter items (including their teddies which were essential).

 My husband and I both had a 60l Lomo dry bag in which we could carry all the things we needed.

 There are a few essentials that you need.